Checkmarx/JS-SCP/src/GLOSSARY.md

 the attacker acts as a proxy, being able to read, insert and modify the data in the intercepted communication. ([source][2])

+## TLS

+Transport Layer Security is a cryptographic protocol that provides communication security over a computer network.

+[SSL](#ssl) is the TLS predecessor.

+## SSL

+Secure Sockets Layer is a cryptographic protocol that provides communication security over a computer network.

+[TLS](#tls) is the successor of SSL.

 [1]: http://www.regular-expressions.info/
 [2]: https://www.owasp.org/index.php/Man-in-the-middle_attack